alecmcgovern/game/README.md

 # Space Invasion
 Space Invasion is a retro styled space-themed game for use in Google Chrome.
+Not mobile compatible.

 ###Controls:
 * Arrow keys and Spacebar  (Player 1)